eosnewyork/eosdocs.io/PublicWebsite/content/dAppDevelopment/helloworldcontract/index.md

 -p eosio tells cleos to sign this action with the **active** authority of the eosio account, i.e., to sign the action using the private key for the eosio account that we imported earlier.

 ```
-# If you're using he docker image this is where you'll find the source code for the example contracts.
+# If you're using the docker image this is where you'll find the source code for the example contracts.
 We're going to add another here.
-$cd /eos/contracts/hello
+$cd /contracts/hello
 ```

-In the hello directory create a new file "hello.cpp" with the following contents
+In the hello directory create a new file "hello.cpp" with the following contents:

 ```
-$vi hello/hello.cpp
+$vi hello.cpp
 ```

 ```